dnordstrom/migraine/README.md

     end

 **TODO:** In the future, Migraine will provide methods for dealing with differences in column types.
-You should then be able to tell Migraine how you want it to convert data from a source record to a destination record.
-This will probably be done by passing a block that takes source data as input, and relies on you to manipulate it and return the destination data.
+See Todo section above.

 When you have provided the mappings, tell Migraine that you want to run the migration.